imki123/imki123/README.md

 ## 😄 About Me

-Hello!
 I'm working as a front-end engineer.
-I create products that help the world with proper design and good code.
-I think product, colleagues, and growth are important factors. 😎 ✨
+I value products, colleagues, and growth.
+We create products that help the world with proper design and good code. 😎

 ## ⛵ Blog